 There are many life-changing moments that grandma and I shared.
-I remember seeing her face when I walked down the aisle at my wedding in the Bahamas and her visiting me after my daughter was born.
+I remember seeing her face when I walked down the aisle at my wedding in the Bahamas and her visiting me after my daughter was born would lie on the living room floor watching movies while shelling peanuts.
+A few, of which, she tossed to her Pomeranian, Amber.